 sTLR5FcV5 studies.
 Based on data presented in the original submitted proposal we had preliminary evidence that the rAAV mediated expression of the soluble ectodomain of TLR5 might result in less Aβ deposition in CRND8 mice.
-Based on this data we launched second larger cohort of sTLR5V5 and a second cohort of STLR5FcV5.
-Initial analysis of a small number of mice by pathology suggested that the STLR5FcV5 was having a major impact on plaque pathology (~90% reduction by biochemical measures) and we focused our recent studies on the pathological analysis of this cohort and relevant controls.
-Shown in Figure 1-3 are the current data, based on interim pathological analyses on sTRL5FcV5.
+Based on this data we launched a second larger cohort of sTLR5V5 and a second cohort of sTLR5FcV5.
+Initial analysis of a small number of mice by pathology suggested that the sTLR5FcV5 was having a major impact on plaque pathology (~90% reduction by biochemical measures) and we focused our recent studies on the pathological analysis of this cohort and relevant controls.
+Shown in Figure 1-3 are the current data, based on interim pathological analyses of sTRL5FcV5.
 These data reveal that 1) sTLR5FcV5 has a major impact on plaque pathology and microgliosis (Figure 1) 2) we can mechanistically link this to sTLR5 binding various forms of Aβ with some preference for aggregates (Figure 2A) 3) that Aβ binds but does not activate the TLR5 receptor and may modulate normal TLR5 signaling (Figure 2B), and 4) sTRL5FcV5 does not alter impairments in FC (Figure 3).
 Not shown is some initial data (based on a limited group size) where it appears that sTLR5FcV5 also can reduce plaque pathology in mice with preexisting deposits.
 Hippocampal injection of rAAV2/1-STLR5FcV5 reduced accumulation of insoluble Aβ by ~50% from 9 to 12 months.
 Finally as noted for Milestone 5 below we have preliminary genotyping data that suggest that TLR5 may have a rare haplotype that is associated with reduced risk of AD.